Quick Summary of Double Crowns

 Double Crowns and Hair Loss

 - Topical treatments: Products containing Minoxidil (Regaine) can help stimulate hair growth.
-Minoxidil may widen tiny blood vessels in the scalp, improving blood flow to hair follicles.
-This process revives and extends the anagen (growth) phase of the hair cycle, shortens the telogen (resting) phase, stimulates hair follicle activity, increases follicle size, and boosts the production of crucial growth factors for hair development7.
+The medication extends the anagen (growth) phase of the hair cycle, shortens the telogen (resting) phase, stimulates hair follicle activity, increases follicle size7.

-- Prescription medications: Drugs like Finasteride are used for treating pattern baldness by blocking hormones that trigger hair loss.
+- Prescription medications: Drugs like Finasteride are used for treating pattern baldness by reducing the hormone that triggers hair loss.
 Dihydrotestosterone (DHT) is a hormone that is derived from testosterone.
-In people with androgenic alopecia, too much DHT causes hair follicles to shrink and eventually stop growing back.
-Finasteride works by indirectly blocking DHT.
+In people with androgenic alopecia, DHT causes hair follicles to shrink and eventually stop growing back.
+Finasteride works by blocking the production of DHT.
 By reducing DHT levels, Finasteride can help prevent hair loss and promote hair regrowth8.

 - Hair Transplant: Hair transplant surgery is a preferable option to individuals looking for permanent solutions.
 Surgery can be targeted specifically to areas of hair loss, unlike prescription medications.
 The procedure involves harvesting hair follicles from a donor area (usually the back of the scalp) and transplanting them to the thinning or bald areas like the crown or hairline.
 Two main techniques are used: Follicular Unit Transplantation (FUT) and Follicular Unit Extraction (FUE).
 Both methods have high success rates and can produce natural-looking results9.